-With the density estimate at hand, one may construct SLT for samples instead of a given energy or density function.
-Unlike kernel density estimation that suffers from many local bumps and results in an overly complicated SLT, piecewise constant function $\hat{p}(x)$ is well suited for this purpose, partially because it smoothes out the minor fluctuations and takes only limited number of values; moreover, its simple structure makes the construction of such graph easy; according to the algorithm in \ref{sub_algo}, each sub-region of $\hat{p}(x)$ becomes a node on SLT.
-This tree representation has merits in several aspects: i) SLT provides a tree visualization of the data, which is especially useful when the data are multidimensional; ii) SLT provides a sparse summary of the scattering of the data, which is useful to detect modes (``mode seeking'' is an important and widely used technique in computer vision \cite{Comaniciu2002}) and patterns in large data sets; iii) SLT is a high level abstraction of the data and can be use to extract new features. \\ \\ The algorithms to construct the binary partitioned piecewise density function and to build ``partition tree'' and ``sub-level tree'' are given in Materials and Methods.
+With the piecewise constant density estimation at hand, we can construct level-set tree for points instead of a given energy or density function.
+Unlike kernel density estimation that suffers from many local bumps and results in an overly complicated level-set tree, piecewise constant function $\hat{p}(x)$ is well suited for this purpose, partially because it smoothes out the minor fluctuations and takes only limited number of values, e.g., $l$ in \eqref{eq1}.
+Moreover, its simple structure makes the construction of such graph easy.
+According to the algorithm in \ref{sub_algo}, each sub-cube of $\hat{p}(x)$ becomes a node on level-set tree.
+This tree representation has merits in several aspects: i) it provides a tree visualization of the data, which is especially useful when the data are multidimensional; ii) its leaves show dense areas, i.e., modes clearly, ``mode seeking'' is a widely used technique in computer vision \cite{Comaniciu2002} and clustering; iii) it is a high level abstraction of the data and can be use to extract new features. \\ \\ The algorithms to construct the piecewise density function and to build ``partition tree'' and ``level-set tree'' are given in Materials and Methods.